 Haworthia arachnoidea var. scabrispina M.B.Bayer

-Haworthia arachnoidea var. scabrispina is an attractive succulent with roundish rosette, up to 5 inches (12.5 cm) in diameter, of dark green leaves covered with stiff white spines.
-These spines tend to have a brownish color.
+Haworthia arachnoidea var. scabrispina is an attractive succulent that forms roundish rosettes of dark green leaves covered with stiff white spines that tend to have a brownish color.
+The rosette grows up to 5 inches (12.5 cm) in diameter.
 It usually grows solitary, but sometimes it forms small clumps.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).